GabeScott/standard-works-vault/General Conference/1997 April - Caring for the Souls of Children.md

 Work toward being temple worthy, and obtain a temple recommend even if the temple is too far away to attend very often.
 Great blessings will come to you and your children because of your personal righteousness.
 If you now have a temple recommend, study and pray and attend the temple often to increase your understanding of the covenants you have made.

-Each parent also needs to follow this counsel from President Hinckley: “You need more than your own wisdom in rearing [your children].
+Each parent also needs to follow this counsel from President Hinckley: “You need more than your own wisdom in rearing \[your children\].
 You need the help of the Lord.
-Pray for that help and follow the inspiration which you receive” (“The Fabric and Faith of Testimony,” Ensign, Nov.
+Pray for that help and follow the inspiration which you receive” (in Conference Report, Oct.
+1995, 120; or *Ensign,* Nov.
 1995, 89).

 As we become more righteous by keeping our covenants and by more closely following the counsel in the scriptures and from our living prophets, we will truly be blessed with the daily guidance that we need from our Father and Savior to raise our children in righteousness.

 To all fathers and mothers of the Church, tell your children that you love them and that you are so happy to have them in your family.
-Prepare yourselves spiritually to receive the guidance through the Holy Ghost.
-As you prayerfully study the scriptures and “The Family: A Proclamation to the World” (Ensign, Nov.
+Prepare yourselves spiritually to receive guidance through the Holy Ghost.
+As you prayerfully study the scriptures and “The Family: A Proclamation to the World” (*Ensign,* Nov.
 1995, 102), listen and respond to the promptings of the Spirit.
 Be aware of Satan’s influences.
 Where do the feelings come from that make you feel that your efforts in the home are not fulfilling or important?
 Where do the feelings come from that make you feel unappreciated?
 Rejoice in this preparation for godhood.
-Rejoice in the opportunity to teach your children the truths of the kingdom, and help them experience the peace and joy that comes from following these truths.
+Rejoice in the opportunity to teach your children the truths of the kingdom, and help them experience the peace and joy that come from following these truths.

 May I say something to the young men and women of the Church.
 Look to parenthood; prepare and plan for it.
 Prepare to be worthy fathers and mothers.
 The thoughts of your future children can keep you in the right way.
 If this blessing isn’t yours in this earth life, your preparation and desire will prepare you to love and nurture all of God’s children as the Savior did.
 Your eternal reward can be an eternal family.

 In a recent stake conference, our prophet counseled parents:

-“Never forget that these little ones are the sons and daughters of God and that yours is a custodial relationship to them, that He was a parent before you were parents and that He has not relinquished His parental rights or interest in these little ones.
+“Never forget that these little ones are the sons and daughters of God and that yours is a custodial relationship to them, that He was a parent before you were parents and that He has not relinquished His parental rights or interest in these … little ones.
 Now, love them, take care of them.
 Fathers, control your tempers, now and in all the years to come.
 Mothers, control your voices, keep them down.
 Rear your children in love, in the nurture and admonition of the Lord.
 Take care of your little ones, welcome them into your homes and nurture and love them with all of your hearts” (Gordon B. Hinckley, Salt Lake University Third Stake conference, 3 Nov.
-1996; in Church News, 1 Mar.
+1996; in *Church News,* 1 Mar.
 1997, 2).

 My prayer, my brothers and sisters, is that all of us will rejoice in the opportunities we have in caring for the souls of children.
 In the name of Jesus Christ, amen.